deependra227/multi-sort/README.md

 # multi_sort [![Pub Package](https://img.shields.io/pub/v/multi_sort)](https://pub.dev/packages/multi_sort)

-Fast and powerful Flutter package that help you to sort an List of objects by one or more properties at the same time.
+A fast and powerful Flutter package helps you sort a list of objects by one or more properties at the same time.

 ## Why?
-Suppose you have a list of Phones and you want to sort it according to there specification like RAM, Storage, Price , Camera etc. at the same time similar to Microsoft Excel sorting.<br><br>
+Suppose you have a list of Phones and you want to sort it according to there specification like RAM, Storage, Price, Camera, etc. at the same time similar to Microsoft Excel sorting.<br><br>
-Suppose I have a list of phone as following
+Suppose I have a list of phones as following.
 ```
 List<Phone> items = [
     Phone("real me 6", 6, 18999, 128),